 Grade Processing and Timeline

-Final grades are posted on the student’s records page 10 calendar days after the course end date.
-Students will receive an email notification when grades are ready to view.
-They may then order an official transcript.
+Final grades are posted on the student’s records page ten calendar days after the course end date.

-Students may request an official transcript when the certificate of completion is available.
-These requests are processed within two business days.
+Students may request an official transcript through the student portal.
+Requests are processed within two business days.

 If you have specific questions or concerns not addressed here, contact firstname.lastname@example.org for clarification.